800 University WaySpartanburg, SC 293031-864-503-5000

 Your cover letter, including all of the information above, should be no more than one page in length.
 The language used should be polite, businesslike and to the point.
 Do not attempt to tell your life story in the cover letter.
 A long and cluttered letter will only serve to put off the reader.
 Remember that you only need to mention a few of your accomplishments and skills in the cover letter.
 The rest of your information is in your resume.
 Each and every achievement should not be mentioned twice.
 If your cover letter is a success, your resume will be read and all pertinent information reviewed by your prospective employer.

 Producing the Cover Letter

-Cover letters should always be typed individually, since they are always written to particular individuals and companies.
+Cover letters should always be typed individually, since they are always written to specific individuals and companies.
 Never use a form letter for your cover letter.
-Cover letters cannot be copied or reproduced like resumes.
+Cover letters should not be copied or reproduced like resumes.
 Each one should be as personal as possible.
 Of course, once you have written and rewritten your first cover letter to the point where you are satisfied with it, you certainly can use similar wording in subsequent letters.

-After you have typed your cover letter on quality bond paper, be sure to proofread it as thoroughly as you did your resume.
-Again, spelling errors are a sure sign of carelessness, and you don't want that to be a part of your first impression on a prospective employer.
-Make sure to handle the letter and resume carefully to avoid any smudges, then mail both your cover letter and resume in an appropriate sized envelope.
+After you have printed your cover letter on quality bond paper, be sure to proofread it as thoroughly as you did your resume.
+Again, spelling errors are a sure sign of carelessness, and you do not want that to be a part of your first impression on a prospective employer.
+Make sure to handle the letter and resume carefully to avoid any smudges, then mail both your cover letter and resume in an appropriately sized envelope.
 Be sure to keep an accurate record of all the resumes you send out.